VIALabs-io/hello-erc721/README.md

 npx hardhat --network polygon-amoy mint-nft
 ```

 You will get the next available NFT.
 NFTs start at [chain-id]0000 so the first NFT minted on Polygon Amoy Testnet will be 800020000 and the next 800020001 etc..
-You can look up the chain ids in the [NPM package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).
+You can look up the chain ids in the [Package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).
 You can also look up the transaction on the testnet explorer to see the NFT details using your wallet address.

 ### Viewing NFT Details